 When it comes to medicinal properties, peppermint is really known for helping to soothe upset stomachs and helps to support bowel function.
 The scent of peppermint can also be really great for relieving congestion.

 Chamomile is a cute little white flower and a great herb that can be used to support feelings of calmness, and also to aid nervous stomachs.
-Chamomile is one of the best teas to take for relaxation at bedtime, which is what it’s best known for.
+Chamomile is one of the best teas to take for relaxation at bedtime, which is what it’s best known for, as well as a bitter, nervine, and pain reducer.

 Recent studies also show that chamomile can help improve cardiovascular conditions and help to support the immune system as well.
 This is really one of the best things about herbs: they have a lot of different properties and can almost always help with many different issues, not just one thing.